 The Missing Section

-Going back to the quote for the Lopez report above, it was mentioned that in another section of the report here was going to be information about Oswald’s relationship with the CIA.
+Going back to the quote for the Lopez report above, it was mentioned that in another section of the report there was going to be information about Oswald’s relationship with the CIA.
 When the report was finally declassified that section was missing and is presumably still classified.
 Researcher James DiEugenio pointed this out personally to Ed Lopez, much to his agitation.
-As he said as the discovery, “They always hated that part…If I was them, I would have hated it too."
+As he said at the discovery, “They always hated that part…If I was them, I would have hated it too."
 The CIA hated anyone knowing how close they were with Oswald.
 And obviously, fashioned a cover up by deleting that section, just like they did with Mexico station chef Winston Scott’s memoir when they redacted his entire chapter on Oswald (and in fact, most of his memoir is classified also—see Morley).

 Questions Still Remain

-What the Lopez Report documents is tremendous amount of conniving going on with the CIA in regards to Oswald’s activities in Mexico City.
+What the Lopez Report documents is the tremendous amount of conniving going on with the CIA in regards to Oswald’s activities in Mexico City.
 Everything from phony cable traffic to top-level agents lying.
-It is known from document releases that Oswald’s SIG 201 file was under direct control of counter espionage chief James Angleton at his CI/SIG (counter intelligence/special investigation group) and had been since Oswald’s defection in 1959.
+It is known from document releases that Oswald’s SIG 201 file was under direct control of counter espionage chief James Angleton at his CI/SIG (counterintelligence/special investigation group) and had been since Oswald’s defection in 1959.
 It has been suggested that Angleton was running the false defector program to the Soviet Union.
 John Newman in Oswald and the CIA, believes Angleton was running Oswald on operations as an off the books agent and possibly using him to assassinate Kennedy.
 It was not an uncommon practice for Angleton to run ops around his own station chiefs without their prior knowledge—the “need to know” basis coming into play.
 James DiEugenio believes Angleton was running the show from HQ while David Philips was taking care of things from the field, in whatever exercise was going on here with Oswald.
 Both have been caught in numerous lies and you don’t do that unless you have something to hide.
 Hunter Leake, second in command of CIA station in New Orleans said in an obscure interview that Lee Oswald was used for low level currier work and that his purpose of moving to New Orleans was at the behest of the CIA for further operations.
 While you can’t prove anything substantial in the area of conspiracy in the Kennedy assassination, you can prove the cover-ups.
 They are all over the place and everybody is involved.

 One question that still remains is—what was Oswald really doing in Mexico City and what was his real purpose there?
 The whole deal is screwy and fraught with incompetence.
-It is hardly seems like something an experienced intelligence agency would plan and execute.
+It hardly seems like something an experienced intelligence agency would plan and execute.
 Somebody would have to know that to get a visa from the Soviet embassy would take a long time.
 Shouldn’t Oswald have been furnished with a phony one to present to the Cuban embassy officials?
-Or perhaps it was last minute venture hastily thrown together.
+Or perhaps it was a last minute venture hastily thrown together.
 Maybe it was a ruse to draw out other operatives?
 Some have suggested that Oswald’s real intent was to go to Cuba to assassinate Castro and the trip to Russia was just a ruse to provide cover.

 We know one thing for certain—at this late date over forty years later, the CIA is still withholding information on this affair.

-The Lopez Report (http://www.history-matters.com/archive/contents/hsca/contents_hsca_lopezrpt_2003.htm); http://www.ctka.net/2008/bugliosi_3_review.html; Morely, Jeff, Our Man in Mexico; Newman, John, Oswald and the CIA; Fonzi, Gaeton, The Last Investigation.
+Morely, Jeff, Our Man in Mexico; Newman, John, Oswald and the CIA; Fonzi, Gaeton, The Last Investigation.

 Transcript of Hoover and LBJ phone call.